ibm-cloud-docs/monitoring/getting-started.md

 To add monitoring features with {{site.data.keyword.mon_full_notm}} in the {{site.data.keyword.cloud_notm}}, you must provision an instance of the {{site.data.keyword.mon_full_notm}} service.

-When you provision an instance, your data is sent to a third party.
-{: tip}

 You provision an instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
 You can provision the {{site.data.keyword.mon_full_notm}} instance in the *default* resource group or in a custom resource group.

 When you provision an instance, you automatically get an ingestion key, known as the *Sysdig access key*.